mitogen-hq/mitogen/docs/howitworks.rst

 At some point it is likely Mitogen will be extended to support children running on Windows.
 When that happens, it would be nice if the process model on Windows and UNIX did not differ, and in fact the code used on both were identical.

+.. rubric:: Footnotes

+.. [#f1] Compression may seem redundant, however it is basically free and reducing IO is always a good idea.
+The 33% / 200 byte saving may mean the presence or absence of an additional frame on the network, or in real world terms after accounting for SSH overhead, around a 2% reduced chance of a stall during connection setup due to a dropped frame.